-In 2021, WELL developed and launched its ESG Program that is an integral part of the Company's growth strategy and reflects its ongoing commitment to delivering on its mission, vision and purpose.
-In 2022, WELL will embark on ESG strategy implementation, including publishing an inaugural ESG Report and establishment of an ESG committee comprised of key management, to oversee delivery of WELL's ESG commitments.
+In 2021, WELL developed and launched its ESG Program which is an integral part of the Company's growth strategy and reflects its ongoing commitment to delivering on its mission, vision, and purpose.
+In 2022, WELL commenced its ESG strategy implementation, including publishing an inaugural ESG Report and establishment of an ESG committee comprised of key management, to oversee the delivery of WELL's ESG commitments.

-The Company's emerging ESG strategy has established a number of ESG priorities which support its overall growth strategy:
+The company's ESG strategy has established a number of ESG priorities that support its overall growth strategy: